yatesco/seafile-docs/build_seafile/rpi.md

 Assume we are packaging for seafile server 4.1.1, then the tags are:

-- ccnet, seafile, and seahub would all have a `v4.1.1-sever` tag.
+- ccnet-server, seafile-server, and seahub would all have a `v4.1.1-sever` tag.
 - libsearpc would have the `v3.0-latest` tag (libsearpc has been quite stable and basically has no further development, so the tag is always `v3.0-latest`)

 First setup the `PKG_CONFIG_PATH` enviroment variable (So we don't need to make and make install libsearpc/ccnet/seafile into the system):